nicky-nym/nicky-nym.github.io/pages/kinematic.md

 * **induced demand**
   * if you add lanes to a freeway, it leads to more trips, not faster trips [^wiki_induced_demand]

+* **isochrone map**
+  * a map with concentric isochrone lines around a center location, where all the points on any given line represent places that are equally distant, in terms of travel time, from the center location [^wiki_isochrone]

 * **Jevons paradox**
   * as **X** gets faster (and cheaper), people use more **X** [^wiki_jevons]